Amish chocolate chip cookies

 Bake your Amish chocolate chip cookies at 350 degrees for about 10 minutes, or until lightly browned.
 If you bake them too long they will be more crunchy.
 I prefer soft and chewy cookies, so I remove them from the oven as soon as they are set and very lightly browned.

 But my Amish mom taught me that whenever you have overbaked cookies that are not as soft as you like, put a slice or two of bread in the air-tight container with your cookies and it will soften them.
-It definitely does soften up the cookies, especially the ones right around the bread slice.
 But I always use a timer when baking cookies and try to make sure I do not overbake them.

 Mint chocolate chip cookies